meolar/supertux-wiki/Music.md

 A place Tux has never seen before.
 Exciting but with a little bit of caution!
 The Granito themes should be closer to the feel of Icy Island, minus the Ruins theme.
 A safe and welcoming place inhabited by kind, yet curious creatures bouncing around in a beautiful and calm landscape.
-The ancient ruins of Granito on the other hand are more mysterious and ominous sounding in nature - abandoned
+The ancient ruins of Granito on the other hand are more mysterious and ominous sounding in nature - abandoned.

 The themes for nighttime levels and thunderstorms should feel much more intense due to the powerful lightning strikes and bombardment from the Owls.
 A nice climactic end to the forest world, right before the hidden underground outpost and dark tunnels, ultimately followed by the Corrupted Forest!

 The underground outpost and the dark underground level right after are the transition from normal to corrupted forest.
-Ideally their themes should make you feel more uneasy but not give a way the horrors yet to come.
+Ideally their themes should make you feel more uneasy but not give away the horrors yet to come.
 Like a looming evil you cannot quite put your finger on.
 Depending on how it is done, both levels might be able to share a theme.

 ### General Themes